 After getting everything in place, let take a look at the Haven Security camera app.
 The app was built by the NSA whistleblower Edward Snowden.
 It was created for people who needed a way to protect their personal spaces and possessions without compromising their own privacy.
 Moreover, the Haven app works with an internet connection.
 It can be connected to the internet either by using a Wi-Fi or with a USB-to-Ethernet adapter.

 Setting up Haven

 Get the Haven app and put in your phone.
-Although, the Haven app was removed from the Google Play Store.
-You can still get it from F-Droid (the open-source app store).
+You can get the app from Google Play Store by typing a search for Haven.
+Also, you can get it from F-Droid (the open-source app store).
 Once gotten and installed, open it for configuration by swiping through it and tap on Configure.
 Give it the necessary permission prompts for photos, media, and file access and also to take pictures and record video.